-- Access You have the right to review and obtain a copy of your information that may be used to make decisions about you, such as claims and case or medical management records.
+Access - You have the right to review and obtain a copy of your information that may be used to make decisions about you, such as claims and case or medical management records.
 You also may receive a summary of this health information.
-If you request copies, we may charge you a fee for each page, a per hour charge for staff time to locate and copy your information, and postage. - Adverse Underwriting Decision You have the right to be provided a reason for denial or adverse underwriting decision if we decline your application or insurance.
+If you request copies, we may charge you a fee for each page, a per hour charge for staff time to locate and copy your information, and postage.

+- Adverse Underwriting Decision You have the right to be provided a reason for denial or adverse underwriting decision if we decline your application or insurance.
 (This right applies only to our Massachusetts residents in accordance with state regulations.) - Alternate Communications You have the right to receive confidential communications of information in a different manner or at a different place to avoid a life threatening situation.
-We will accommodate your request if it is reasonable. - Amendment You have the right to request an amendment of information we maintain about you if you believe the information is wrong or incomplete.
-We may deny your request if we did not create the information, we do not maintain the information, or the information is correct and complete.
-If we deny your request, we will give you a written explanation of the denial. - Disclosure You have the right to receive a listing of instances in which we or our business associates have disclosed your information for purposes other than treatment, payment, health plan operations, and certain other activities.
+We will accommodate your request if it is reasonable. - Amendment You have the right to request correction of any of this personal information though amendment or deletion.
+Within 30 business days of receipt of your written request, we will notify you of our amendment or deletion of the information in dispute, or of our refusal to make such correction after further investigation.
+In the event that we refuse to amend or delete the information in the dispute, you have the right to submit to us a written statement of the reasons for your disagreement with our assessment of the information in dispute and what you consider to be the correct information.
+We shall make such a statement accessible to any and all parties reviewing the information in dispute. - Disclosure You have the right to receive a listing of instances in which we or our business associates have disclosed your information for purposes other than treatment, payment, health plan operations, and certain other activities.
 We maintain this information and make it available to you for a period of six years at your request.
 If you request this list more than once in a 12-month period, we may charge you a reasonable, cost-based fee for responding to these additional requests. - Notice You have the right to receive a written copy of this notice any time you request. - Restriction You have the right to ask to restrict uses or disclosures of your information.
 We are not required to agree to these restrictions, but if we do, we will abide by our agreement.
 You also have the right to agree to or terminate a previously submitted restriction.